cocredo - company credit checks

 2. Focus on Credit Risk Management

 Evaluate new and existing partners with thorough credit checks.
 Just because rates are static doesn't mean risk is.
-Regularly monitor suppliers and customers to avoid late payment or default surprises.
+Regularly monitor suppliers and customers to avoid surprises from late payments or defaults.

 3. Explore Fixed Financing Opportunities